-The combined total of these jobs employ only about 1% of the American workforce.
+The combined total of these jobs employs only about 1% of the American workforce.
 So they’re likely in high demand.
-They aren’t totally out of reach – obviously since there are a million plus working in these areas.
+They aren’t totally out of reach – obviously since there are a million-plus working in these areas.
 But it would be very competitive to land one of these positions.

 The majority of full-time salaried positions in the US do require (or at least favor) a college degree.
 So don’t be too quick to write-off this option.

 As a parent, you might want to consider doing some financial planning now for your child’s college.